-If you've never used Quickbooks before, we'll walk you through everything you need to know so that you can decide if it's right for your ministry.
+If you've never used Quickbooks before, or if you've been using the program so long that you're still on a Quickbooks Desktop, I'll walk you through everything you need to know so that you can decide if it's right for your ministry.

-Before we can even talk about QB, I think we should talk about funds.
-As someone who worked in the "for-profit" realm for years, I couldn't tell you the difference between a Fund and a Ford Fiesta.
-But once I got into full-time ministry, I had to learn a new way to track finances.
+Before we can talk further about QB, we should talk about fund accounting.
+Because once I got into full-time ministry, I had to learn a new way to track finances.

-Since we have donors that are giving to specific funds, we need an easy way to mark which donations go to which fund.
-As someone who likes to build equations in their free time (yes I know I'm weird), I've done this in Excel.
-But once you need to generate giving statements and start tracking your other church income and expenses... it will quickly be a nightmare!
+Since donors give to specific funds, we need an easy way to mark which donations go to which fund and how much money has been set aside for each fund.
+As someone who likes to build equations in their free time (yes I know I'm weird!), I've done this in Excel.
+But once you need to generate giving statements and track your other church income and expenses... it will quickly be a nightmare!
 I've said this before and I'll say it again: